Fuerza Regida

-Fuerza Regida is an American regional Mexican band formed in San Bernardino, California in 2015, initially as a cover band.
-They were formed by frontman Jesús Ortíz Paz, backing vocalist and 12-string guitarist Samuel Jáimez, rhythm guitarist Khrystian Ramos and sousaphone player José "Pelón" García, with tololoche player Moisés López joining the lineup in 2022.
-Initially known as a norteño band, they have later incorporated several subgenres onto their music, including corridos tumbados, for which they are one of the pioneer groups.
+Fuerza Regida (Fuerza Régida, /es/) is an American regional Mexican band formed in San Bernardino, California in 2015.
+The band currently comprises Jesús Ortíz Paz (vocals), Samuel Jáimez (12-string guitar), Khrystian Ramos (rhythm guitar), José "Pelón" García (tuba), and Moisés López (tololoche).
+Initially known as a norteño band, they have later incorporated several styles onto their music, including corridos tumbados, for which they are considered one of the pioneer groups.

-In 2018, they released a song titled "Radicamos en South Central", which would receive moderate success and eventually lead to a signing of a contract with Lumbre Music, where they later issued their first full-length release, the live album En Vivo Puros Corridos (2018).
+After initially performing as a cover band starting 2015, they would eventually release a song titled "Radicamos en South Central", in 2018, which would receive success and eventually lead to a signing of a contract with Lumbre Music, where they later issued their first full-length release, the live album En Vivo Puros Corridos (2018).
 Eight of Fuerza Regida's studio albums, Del Barrio Hasta Aquí (2019), Adicto (2020), Otro Pedo, Otro Mundo (2020), Del Barrio Hasta Aquí, Vol. 2 (2021), Pa Que Hablen (2022), Sigan Hablando (2022), Pa Las Baby's y Belikeada (2023), and 111xpantia (2025) have peaked within the top 10 of the US Regional Mexican Albums chart, with their eighth studio album Pero No Te Enamores (2024) exploring EDM and other dance genres.

-Some of the band's most notable songs include "Bebe Dame", "Ch y la Pizza", "Harley Quinn", "Tú Name", "Nel", "Me Jalo" and "Por Esos Ojos", which have appeared on the US Billboard Hot 100 and the Mexico Songs charts and subsequently received certifications in both countries.
-Throughout their career, Fuerza Regida have earned four Billboard Music Awards, including two wins for Top Duo/Group, seven Billboard Latin Music Awards, and one Latin American Music Award.
+Some of the band's most notable songs include "Bebe Dame", "CH y la Pizza", "Harley Quinn", "Tú Name", "Nel", "Me Jalo" and "Marlboro Rojo", which have appeared on the US Billboard Hot 100 and the Mexico Songs charts and subsequently received certifications in both countries.
+Throughout their career, Fuerza Regida have earned one American Music Award, four Billboard Music Awards, 11 Billboard Latin Music Awards, and one Latin American Music Award.
+They have also been nominated for a Grammy and a Latin Grammy.